In This Article

 Takeaways

 - There’s that same negative span for Lions WRs that we covered for Jared Goff earlier.
 I’d lean away from planning to use Jameson Williams in the fantasy football playoffs.
 I wouldn’t plan to bench Amon-Ra St. Brown if you have him.
-But he might actually be a trade candidate thanks to his low-volume pass offense and positive TD luck recently.
+But he might be a trade candidate.
 Just don’t undersell.

-- Jaguars WRs are in enough trouble with the uncertainty surrounding QB Trevor Lawrence’s outlook.
+- Jaguars WRs are in enough trouble with Mac Jones behind center the rest of the way.

-- The outlooks aren’t changing for Justin Jefferson, Ja’Marr Chase, or Tee Higgins because of a couple bad matchups.
-Jordan Addison probably should factor heavily into your playoff plans, though, if you can help it.
+- The outlooks aren’t changing for Justin Jefferson, Puka Nacua, or Cooper Kupp because of a couple bad matchups.
+Jordan Addison probably shouldn't factor heavily into your playoff plans, though, if you can help it.

 TIP